retdop/chess_weaknesses/README.md

 ### Setup

 - First edit the `config` file to setup your engine path and to edit the file names.
+You can use the config_example file as a template.
 - First execution will be slow as it needs to generate the engine analysis of the last `100` games in the pgn file previously given in the `config` file.
 <br>Current rate is at half a second per move.
 - That should be it.
 There are no visualization for now (coming soon) but you can use your debugger to check results.